eatfrog/PakonClient/Readme.md

 - Pakon.dll is a .NET library for using TLX
 - But development for Windows Xp is tricky today, best to run an old version of VS2010 on the same virtual machine as the Pakon is running on

+_Possibilites maybe?_

+- If the drivers and COM-server can be installed on a newer machine, it would be possible to run a Pakon on something more modern.
+Maybe not Windows 11 but even 7 would be an upgrade
+- Remote COM-calls from another machine, have the pakon machine to run headless
+- Streamlined client for getting raw scans, together with [my raw converter](https://github.com/eatfrog/pakonrawconverter) you could reduce the number of clicks a lot to get a good nice 16 bit scans

 _Parameter naming_